bethropolis/suplike-social-website/README.md

 <p>
  suplike is a social website similar to instagram and facebook for socializing and communications.<br />
+ I built it some years back and it has been one of my favourite projects.<br/>
  it's made out of <b> PHP/JS/CSS</b> <br />

 it's easy to install and setup[features](#features);